 Re-visit client consent if you are ever in doubt as to the client's wishes, or when the treatment plan changes.

-Be sure to document in the clinical record when a client gives, refuses or revokes consent.
-If you plan to draft a 'consent' to treatment' template for your physical therapy clients, here are some things to consider:
+If you plan to draft a 'consent to treatment' template for clients, here are some things to consider.

 If your client is an adult...